The health and safety of patients and staff is our highest priority for Audubon County Memorial Hospital & Clinics.

 - Approved visitors must not be ill or show symptoms of illness

-- One visitor is permitted to accompany a patient for an ambulatory visit (i.e., clinic visit); visitor must not be ill or show symptoms of illness
+- Only one visitor is allowed to accompany a patient for an ambulatory visit (i.e., clinic visit).
+Exception: One or both parents/caregiver of pediatric patients.

 - No visitor is permitted in our cancer infusion locations due to increased risk to immunocompromised patients; visitors may wait in their cars or designated areas per instruction from treatment locations.